-examines business develops Theme 2 how а beyond the initial startup phase.
+Theme 2 examines how а business develops beyond initial startup phase.
 It focuses on the key concepts, issues and decisions used to grow a business, with emphasis on aspects of marketing, operations, finance and human resources.
 Students will also consider the impact on the wider world based on the decisions a business makes as it grows.
 In this theme, students will be introduced to national and global business contexts and will develop an understanding of decision making and behaviour within global businesses.